 It is not possible to make any changes to a Deutsche Bahn ticket.
-Where possible, bookings can simply be cancelled and a new ticket purchased for the desired route, time or date.
+Where possible, you can cancel your booking and make a new one for the desired itinerary.

-Super Sparpreis: This ticket cannot be refunded or exchanged.
+- Super saver price: This ticket cannot be refunded or exchanged.
 This ticket is only valid for the selected train.

 -